 Develop an understanding of what drives your communication preferences – whether you are people focused or task focused.
 This will affect how you prefer, under normal circumstances, to communicate with others, and how you like others to communicate with you.
 Through being a great listener, you will be able to recognise when those you lead do not see the world through the same eyes as yours, and therefore have a more meaningful communication.

 Developing your own personal vision as your north star is not an activity to be done when you have a spare few minutes.
 It requires deep personal reflection and consideration of your deepest hopes and fears.
 However, being positive, thinking big and listening are three actions that will help you to develop and live your personal vision.

-This year’s conference will be around the theme of “Creating New Narratives for the School Leaders’ Journey” and will aim to extend the conversation around school leadership, well-being and standards in our schools and help leaders redefine what being a school leadership looks like for them and write exciting new chapters for themselves, their pupils and the communities they serve.
+The conference centred around the theme of “Creating New Narratives for the School Leaders’ Journey” and was designed to extend the conversation around school leadership, well-being and standards in our schools.

 It is fair to say, the day was a very special one and a huge success with so many school leaders and education professionals joining us for this.
 It was so wonderful to watch these individuals drop their leadership masks and come together, in service of one another and in service of shared hopes, dreams and ambitions for our children and our schools.
 Following the success of the conference, I’m delighted to say that in October 2019, we will once again host Headteachers & School Leaders for this special conference.

 The conference will aim to build on the outcomes of “Education for the Soul” 2018 and seek to explore how school leaders and teachers can learn to lead with integrity, depth and purpose.
 As part of this, we will look into how individuals can stay connected to their “why” and the role coaching can play in helping those in education in create alignment with their deepest values.